AlbrechtL/usb-mdio-adapter/readme.md

 Please follow the SDK installation instructions for the Raspberry Pi Pico.
 Checkout this repository open Visual Studio Code and compile it.

 ## Support
-Just raise up an issue.
+Just raise up an issue https://github.com/AlbrechtL/usb-mdio-adapter/issues.